#Iran, in, ou, we, 2022

 Performance 30 minutes

-This performance is a reflection on the Iranian revolution “woman, life, freedom” in the context of the mandatory hijab and the regime’s violence against women for their freedom and equality with men.
-The work is an admiration for the courage of these women who risk their lives to obtain their rights in Iran.
-Veils of all shapes and colors are made available to the audience who are invited to veil me, during the performance, while I sit on a chair.
-I reject these veils and each time I take them off and throw them away while shouting “woman, life, freedom”.
-This reaction becomes stronger and more violent with time.
+This performance is a reflection on the Iranian revolution ‘Woman, Life, Freedom’ in the context of the mandatory hijab and the regime’s violence against women in their pursuit of freedom and equality with men.
+The work pays homage to the bravery of these women who risk their lives to assert their rights in Iran.
+Various veils of different shapes and colors are made available to the audience, who are invited to veil me during the performance while I am seated on a chair.
+However, I reject these veils each time, removing and discarding them while shouting ‘Woman, Life, Freedom’.
+This reaction intensifies with time, becoming more powerful and forceful.

 My body is mine 2021-22